siddhartha-gadgil/DeptWeb/_seminars/2024/2024-09-10-mihai-putinar.md

 we will touch on Marcel Riesz's pioneering work on extensions of positive linear functionals, to return from another perspective to the Christoffel-Darboux kernel.
 All in 1D.

-Some unfinished parallel studies in nD, marred by pitfalls and open problems will be discussed.
+Some unfinished parallel studies in $n$D, marred by pitfalls and open problems will be discussed.